 - Talk the problem through; don’t fix it.
 Fixing it will reinforce feelings of powerlessness.
 Help children form a plan so they can feel safe.
 Role-play and rehearse using scripts so they can internalize responses.
 Use “I” messages: “I want you to stop.”
 Be proactive: “Who else can you play with?”
 “What else can you do during recess?”

 - Talk with school staff.
 If need be, have someone watch your child anonymously.

 Learn more about Haber’s work and the Respect U Program at www.respectu.com

-Eve Kessler, Esq., a criminal appellate lawyer with The Legal Aid Society, NYC, is co-founder and President of SPED*NET Wilton, Special Education Network of Wilton (CT), www.spednetwilton.org, and a Contributing Editor of Smart Kids.
+Eve Kessler, Esq., an attorney with The Legal Aid Society, NYC, is President of SPED*NET Wilton (CT) and a Contributing Editor of Smart Kids.